steverice/pagerduty-api-v2-deck/PITCHME.md

 <figcaption>https://web.archive.org/web/20130312085114/http://blog.pagerduty.com/2012/09/you-have-the-power/</figcaption>

 <!--
-It wasn't much of a leap, then, to publish the same APIs we'd been using to implement product features so that our customers could do interesting things with them on their own.
+It wasn’t much of a leap, then, to publish the same APIs we’d been using to implement product features so that our customers could do interesting things with them on their own.
-This led us to a culture of "publish every API" — which is a great sentiment, but has its downsides if you're not careful.
+This led us to a culture of "publish every API" — which is a great sentiment, but has its downsides if you’re not careful.
 -->

 #VSLIDE